 In September 2019 Sir John Saunders requested that the Home Secretary convert the Manchester Arena Inquests into a public inquiry.
 This request followed a number of pre-inquest hearings, culminating with a Public Interest Immunity Hearing on 6 September 2019.
 On 13 September the Coroner issued a ruling that upheld the substantive Public Interest Immunity applications.
 It was following this ruling that the Coroner, Sir John Saunders, now Chairman of the Inquiry, requested that the Inquests become a public Inquiry.

-In his letter to the Home Secretary, Sir John Saunders set out the following, “It is of vital public importance that an Article 2 compliant investigation that is full, fair and fearless is conducted into the terrible events that resulted in the deaths of the 22 people killed at the Arena.
+In his letter to the Home Secretary, Sir John Saunders set out the following: “It is of vital public importance that an Article 2 compliant investigation that is full, fair and fearless is conducted into the terrible events that resulted in the deaths of the 22 people killed at the Arena.
 I have reached the view that, in light of my ruling on the Public Interest Immunity applications […] such an investigation cannot now be achieved through the inquests and must be done by establishing a statutory public inquiry”.

+In a ruling dated 11 April 2023, Sir John confirmed that, following the Inquiry’s extensive investigations, the 22 Inquests would not be resumed.
+The ruling is available here.
 More information of the Inquests, the hearings that took place during 2018 and 2019 and documents relating to the Inquests process can be found here.

 A public inquiry is set up to look at a matter of public concern and is fully independent of Government.
 Unlike proceedings in court, an inquiry is not adversarial.
 It is an inquisitorial process instead.
 The focus of an inquiry is first to determine exactly what happened and then to work out what must be done to prevent it from happening again.
 Though inquiries cannot determine criminal or civil liability, they can highlight where failings have occurred.